Although the club started in 1959, as the Far Northyern Radio Group, there was amateur radio activity in the local region more than a century ago

 Summerland Radio Club 1975 – 1978

 1975 – Constitution review by Fred Herron, Bill VK2BCW and the Committee.
 The name was changed to Summerland Radio Club.
 Fees $7, Student $5 pa.
 Club callsign VK2AGH Lic.No.
 NA42472 issued.
-St Peters to be Clubroom, not Rochdale.
+St Peters to be used as a clubroom, not Rochdale.

 Nov. ’75 – First Novice Exam held.

 1977 – SRC 2m repeater on test with good reports.
 SES – Telethon exercise held.
-Got P&T permission for an automatic radio relay, first time in Australia.
+The club got P&T permission for an automatic radio relay, the first time in Australia.

 1978 – St Peters was no longer available for meetings.
-The club name was changed to Summerland Amateur Radio Club, AGM, Feb.
-Meetings moved to the Methodist Hall, Renwick St, Lismore.
+The club name was changed to Summerland Amateur Radio Club, at the February AGM.
+Meetings were moved to the Methodist Hall, Renwick St, Lismore.

 1979 – Moved to the Scout Hall, Fischer St., Goonellabah.
 Lismore Centennary QSL card and display.
 WICEN Canoe Club exercise.
 Good AR display Lismore Town Hall.
 On 5th December, Clubroom ( Scout Hall) was destroyed in a storm.